-- year of assessment ending on the last day of February; and - will be liable to make provisional tax payments in terms of paragraph 21 of the Fourth Schedule.
+- year of assessment ending on the last day of February; and - liability to make provisional tax payments in terms of paragraph 21 of the Fourth Schedule.
 [Paragraph 22 of the Fourth Schedule was repealed with effect from years of assessment commencing on or after 1 July 2002]

 Paragraphs 18(2) to (5) of the Fourth Schedule were deleted with effect from the commencement of years of assessment ending on or after 1 January 2003.
-Any election not to be a provisional taxpayer, which was still in force for the 2002 year of assessment, will no longer be applicable from the 2003 year of assessment.
+Any election not to be a provisional taxpayer, which was still in force for the 2002 year of assessment, is no longer applicable from the 2003 year of assessment.